51Degrees/documentation/src/quickstart/devicedetection.md

 1. Install the [com.51degrees.device-detection](https://search.maven.org/artifact/com.51degrees/device-detection) and [com.51degrees.pipeline.web](https://search.maven.org/artifact/com.51degrees/pipeline.web) packages via Maven.
 2. Follow the [servlet example](@ref Examples_WebIntegration) to add the @Pipeline filter.
-3. Configure the pipeline using the configuration from the approproate example from the options below:
+3. Configure the pipeline using the configuration from the appropriate example from the options below:
  * [Cloud Example](@ref Examples_DeviceDetection_ConfigureFromFile_Cloud) - Negligible processing and memory overhead but slower due to Internet latency.
  * [On-Premise Example](@ref Examples_DeviceDetection_GettingStarted_OnPremiseHash) - Device detection processing is performed locally using a data file that must be kept updated.
 4. (optional) Configure [client-side evidence](@ref Features_ClientSideEvidence) to get better results.
 Particularly for iPhone and iPad.